rudderlabs/rudderstack_sheet/README.md

+# What is RudderStack?

+[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

+More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

-# rudderstack_sheet
+# RudderStack Sheet

 This sheet contains API details for each dataplane and contains the scripts to pull eventmodels and eventmodel schema from the Rudderstack API.

 Add all dataplane names and API keys to the api_keys sheet.
 In order to select a specific API to query Rudderstack, use the dropdown menu on the Admin sheet to select an option.

-Event models
+## Event models

 To pull eventmodels from Rudderstack, run the function Scripts -> Get all event models on the toolbar at the top of the screen.
 This will send a query to Rudderstack for the selected dataplane on the Admin sheet and display the results in the event-models sheet.

-Event model schema
+## Event model schema

 To pull event model schema for the data models in the event-models sheet, select the Scripts -> Get schema for selected dataplane on the toolbar.
 This will loop through all of the event-models on the sheet and call Rudderstack for the particular schema for each event.